MuongKimhong/famiq/docs/src/chapter_1/index.md

     BorderRadius::all(Val::Px(5.0))
 ));
 ```
-you can simply give widget an id, then write styles in json file and any changes made to json file will be reflected to the running app without needing to re-compile the app.
+With **Famiq**, you can simply give widget an id, then write styles in json file.
 ```json
 {
   "#my-widget-id": {